-Managing Your Accountancy Career – A Recruiter’s Guide to Career Advancement
+Managing Your Accountancy Career

 When I first meet newly-qualified accountants I always ask them what their career aspirations are.
 Invariably, they all share a similar goal of becoming a Financial Director or Head of Finance.

-Whilst intelligence, personal attributes, commercial ability and the ability to create innovative strategies are key, possessing a career management strategy helps give your career direction and outlines the steps on how you will get to where you want to.
+Whilst intelligence, personal attributes, commercial ability and the ability to create innovative strategies are key, crafting a career management strategy helps give your career direction and outlines the steps on how you will get to where you want to.

-1. Evaluate your current role
+Evaluate your current role

-Never leave a job until you have exhausted all possible opportunities in your current role.
+It's usually unwise to leave a job until you have exhausted all possible opportunities in your current role.
 Larger companies typically offer a wide choice of career progression opportunities.
 To stand out, analyse business issues that need addressed and come up with a proposal to tackle them.
 The people who actively seek out new opportunities internally usually strike a very positive note when it comes to promotions and internal appointments.

 If you work for a start-up, or a small business, a promotion may not be immediately available to you.
 In this situation, attempt to design your own role - what would it consist of and what would be your responsibilities?
 Then determine if you can marry your role with your current employer.
 Who would you need to speak to make it happen?